What Happens if You Get Caught Driving Without Insurance?

 Cash deposits

-This option involves depositing a large sum of money with your state's DMV to prove you can cover accident costs.
-With this, your money sits unused, while you remain exposed to liability.
+This option involves depositing a large sum with your state's DMV to prove you can cover accident costs.
+Your money sits unused while you remain exposed to liability.

 Self-insurance

-Self-insurance means you assume full financial responsibility for accident costs instead of transferring risk to an insurance company.
+Self-insurance means you assume full financial responsibility for accident costs instead of transferring risk to a car insurance company.
 This may require you to demonstrate substantial financial reserves to cover potential claims.

-Traditional car insurance transfers risk to the insurance company, while alternatives leave you personally liable for potentially catastrophic costs.
+Traditional car insurance transfers risk to the insurance company, while alternatives leave you personally liable for potentially major costs.

 carAccident icon